IN THIS ARTICLE:

 What is the Difference Between a Void and a Refund?

 The difference between a void and a refund comes down to whether or not a transaction has been settled.

 When a payment is processed, the card processor verifies that the cardholder's account is valid and that funds are available before sending a success/decline message.
-Once this is complete the funds are held and the balance is deducted from the cardholder's available balance, but not yet transferred to your merchant account.
+Once this is complete the funds are held and the transaction amount is deducted from the cardholder's available balance, but not yet transferred to your merchant account.
 At the end of the day, all transactions are batched out for settlement.

-- Once a transaction has been settled, it can only be refunded
+- Once a transaction has been settled, it can only be refunded.

 - A partial refund can only be made to a settled transaction.

 Payment gateways may have different processing times for settling transactions, so iClassPro will automatically attempt a void before processing a refund.
 If you are only utilizing the iClassPro Payment Services gateway integrated with a third-party processor, there is a per-transaction fee for the void.
 If you are utilizing iClassPro Payments as both your Gateway and Processor, there is no charge for voiding a transaction.

 If you refund a payment and then void the refund transaction, the payment will not be refunded to the customer.
 However, as the system unapplies a payment from any charges to which it is applied when it is refunded, the refund amount will remain as an unapplied credit on the customer's account until a staff member re-applies it.